Burning Man Guide

 Anyone is welcome at Burning Man!

-Burners are encouraged to gift and share something with others.
+Burners are encouraged to gift and share something with others while on the Burning Man playa.
 Since one of the other Ten Principles is to Leave No Trace, I recommend finding ways to gift that don't include things that could easily be lost or thrown away.
 Don't feel like you need to gift something to everyone you meet, either.
 Helping out around your camp, cleaning up or lending a skill can also count as gifts, and they're zero-waste!

 I say this because lots of people feel obligated to make crafts like little necklaces or cigarette tins that they can gift to people.
 It's a nice idea, but keep in mind that a lot of these gifts only end up in the trash or on the ground as MOOP (Matter Out Of Place).
 Burning Man doesn't operate on a bartering culture, so if someone gives you something (food, a drink, a trinket), you're not obligated to give them something in return.